abreukuse/rossmann_store_sales_competition/README.md

 The data needs to be [downloaded](https://www.kaggle.com/c/rossmann-store-sales/data) and stored in the `datesets` folder.

 Working Progress:
-All the preprocessing steps are done.
-Next step is training.
+Training is done.
+Next step is deployment.